awsdocs/amazon-rds-user-guide/doc_source/USER_ReadRepl.md

 ![\[Read replica and standby replica configuration\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/read-and-standby-replica.png)

-For more information about high availability and standby replicas, see [Multi\-AZ deployments for high availability](Concepts.MultiAZ.md)\.
+For more information about high availability and standby replicas, see [Configuring and managing a Multi\-AZ deployment](Concepts.MultiAZ.md)\.

 Read replicas are supported by the MariaDB, Microsoft SQL Server, MySQL, Oracle, and PostgreSQL DB engines\.
 In this section, you can find general information about using read replicas with all of these engines\.